VernonGrant/gnu-c-language-manual/README.md

 # GNU C Language Manual

-This is a mirror of **Ritchard Stalman's GNU C Language Intro and Reference** converted to **Markdown**.
+This is a mirror of **Ritchard Stallman's GNU C Language Intro and Reference** converted to **Markdown**.
 It gets updated every two weeks or so, if there's available changes at the [repository](https://git.savannah.nongnu.org/cgit/c-intro-and-ref.git/).
 Also,